 People with addictions often struggle with facing the reality of their disease for many years.
-They may live with a very powerful sense of denial that allows them to still abuse alcohol in spite of the many consequences that they are facing for their actions.
+They may live with a very powerful sense of denial that allows them to still Alcohol Abuse in spite of the many consequences that they are facing for their actions.
 Once a person experiences something that changes their life significantly like losing their job or getting a DUI they might finally be able to come to terms with their addiction.

 A DUI is more than just a minor lapse of judgment, in many cases it signifies that you are being reckless with your drinking and putting others in danger.
-Drinking and driving can put people in harm’s way, and a DUI should be a clear sign that you need to think twice about your relationship to alcohol.
+Alcohol Abuse can put people in harm’s way, and a DUI should be a clear sign that you need to think twice about your relationship to alcohol.
 Being arrested and convicted of a DUI is a humiliating and often brutal experience that can sometimes help people to see that they need to make changes.

 Think of a DUI as a wake-up call that can help you to finally see that your drinking has real consequences that affect you and others.
 Having a DUI is an inconvenience but it also gives you time off to consider what is causing you to make poor decisions.
 Not being able to drive and paying a hefty fine is a good starting point to recognize your mistakes.